pandoc-jp/pandoc-doc-ja/users-guide.rst

    as their default type.

 ``-N``, ``--number-sections``
-   Number section headings in LaTeX, ConTeXt, HTML, Docx, or EPUB output.
+   Number section headings in LaTeX, ConTeXt, HTML, Docx, ms, or EPUB output.
 By default, sections are not numbered.
 Sections with class ``unnumbered`` will never be numbered, even if ``--number-sections`` is specified.